TABLE OF CONTENTS

 Students out of class during regular class times must have a note from their teacher indicating the purpose of their absence from class.

 When a student has an appointment or must leave during the school day, the main office must receive written or phone permission from the student’s parent/guardian.
-The student must be signed out in the main office.
+The student must be signed out in the main office by parent/guardian.

 Bus students are not permitted to leave school property at noontime on most days, unless accompanied by a parent or parent designate.

-Grade 8 & 9 students may leave school property on their designated day at noon hour, if they have had the LEAVING SCHOOL PROPERTY consent form signed by their parents/guardians.
-The student must sign out, in homeroom, on the class list provided by the homeroom teacher.
+Grade 8 & 9 students may leave school property at noon hour, if they have had the LEAVING SCHOOL PROPERTY consent form signed by their parents/guardians.

 At lunchtime, students are to eat in the cafeteria.
 When buying food, students are requested to line up in a single file.
 When finished eating, they are to make sure that they have cleaned up so others can use the area after them.
 NO FOOD OR DRINK IS PERMITTED OUTSIDE THE CAFETERIA EXCEPT UNDER SPECIAL CIRCUMSTANCES.